Together, Doing Great Things for Kids

 What This Means for Students & Families:

-- Starting in the 2025-26 school year, students start school one hour later on Mondays to allow teachers time for essential collaboration and learning that will impact instruction and improve achievement.
+- Starting January 5, 2026, students start school one hour later on Mondays to allow teachers time for essential collaboration and learning that will impact instruction and improve achievement.

 - Childcare Options: Available at each school (grades K-6) at no additional cost for families in need during the one-hour that teachers and school staff are meeting.